 Enhance your experience with a Standards focused field trip.
 One of our museum professionals will lead you through a hands-on workshop on a topic of your choice.
 The focused field trip includes an orientation presentation, standards focused workshop, Safetyville presentation from a Sheriff’s Deputy, and discovery in the museum.

 Chemistry of Bubbles

 Pop, fizz, what makes a bubble?
-Learn about chemical reaction and the ways bubbles can be formed.
+Learn about chemical reactions and the ways bubbles can be formed.